ThePoShWolf/PSDynamoDB/README.md

 # PSDynamoDB
-A quick and dirty PowerShell module to talk to Amazon's DynamoDBs
+A quick and dirty PowerShell module to talk to Amazon's DynamoDBs.

+It is possible to update items in AWS' DynamoDB with PowerShell!
+Check it out:

 ## Prerequisites
 Make sure you have the [AWS PowerShell module](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-welcome.html) installed.
 At least the AWS.Tools module with DynamoDBv2.